 - Expy: Many of the characters resemble those from the previous "Super Dimension" show, Macross.
 Which isn't too surprising seeing as how it's the same character designer.
 Mimsy in particular looks like Minmei but with Misa's hair color.

 - Gainax Ending: The natural result of the setting.
 By the last story arc, everyone knows that the Mu robots are resisting any and all efforts to fix the world, believing that the artificial greenhouse effect will spare inorganic lifeforms.
 The Chilam still have some scheme to control Kei and Olson when they repair space-time, and it's heavily implied the Emaan have something up their sleeves too.
-Kei and Olson reach the Great Idiosyncratic Point just before it is about to be destroyed by a meteor... only to find that the GIP is actually the Space/Time Oscillation Bomb trapped in the moments before its activation along with a pre-Orguss Kei and Olson.
+Kei and Olson reach the Great Singularity Point just before it is about to be destroyed by a meteor... only to find that the GSP is actually the Space/Time Oscillation Bomb locked in the moment before its activation along with the Kei and Olson from the prologue.
 The older Kei and Olson realize the implications immediately and draw their weapons, resulting in their past selves drawing their own, followed by four gunshots.
 With everyone capable of activating it dead, the bomb self-destructs, ending an otherwise Stable Time Loop.
 Thus, every timeline began flowing separately, making all possible endings true.

-- Heroic Sacrifice: Sley early on, and then Mohm and Tai leading up to the final moments of the series where Olson and Kei kill their past selves and die in the process to correct the damage to the Earth
+- Heroic Sacrifice: Sley early on, and then Mome and Taii leading up to the final moments of the series where Olson and Kei kill their past selves and die in the process to correct the damage to the Earth

 - Idiot Hero: Lampshaded by Shaya, leaving Kei wondering whether it's a compliment or an insult.